EribertoO/PhD-Thesis-Variational-Autoencoder-with-Transfer-Learing/README.md

-# PhD Thesis: Variotional Autoencoder with Transfer Learning
+# PhD Thesis: Variational Autoencoder with Transfer Learning

 This is the development code repo for the my doctoral thesis entitled: